-In the developer profile, go to Applications Server -> Logging -> View Log Files.
+In the developer and cluster profiles, go to Applications Server -> Logging -> View Log Files.

-In the cluster and enterprise profiles, go to Configurations -> Configuration -> Logger Settings -> General, and click View Log Files.
+In the enterprise profile, go to Configurations -> Configuration -> Logger Settings -> General, and click View Log Files.

 Use the options provided in the Search Criteria area to display log results based on your preferences.

 Instance Name — Choose an instance name from the drop-down list to view the log for that server instance.
 The default is the current server instance.